ricardoalcocer/Mobat2012/README.md

 Hope you find it useful and you can help make the code better.

 Installation
 ------------
+Create a new Titanium Project and replace the *Resources* folder

 Usage
 ------------
+*will write this soon*

 License
 ------------
 The code is released as Open Source under the GPL3 license.

 Contributors
 ------------